Introducing an MCP Server for ORION-DBs

 langid = {en},

 exploration and querying difficult.
-This post presents `orion-mcp`,
+When properly guardrailed, LLMs

-an MCP server that lets LLMs like Claude explore schemas, draft SQL,
+server that lets LLMs like Claude explore schemas, draft SQL,

 estimate costs, and run queries, providing a practical entry point